 I have personally found this to be true for me—though I recognize it does not cause inflammation for everyone—so I've done my best to minimize how much gluten and dairy I eat.
 Plant-based foodies like Taline Gabrielian and McKel Kooienga, RD, making finding recipes easy, but whenever I see a photo of a buttery croissant or a baguette and Brie, it makes me a little bit nostalgic for the days when my eating habits were less regimented.

 If a Parisian can maintain a glowing complexion and a clean bill of health while still enjoying rich foods on the reg, why can't I?

-Deep down, I still want to believe there’s a way to have it all—I mean, if a Parisian can maintain a glowing complexion and a clean bill of health while still enjoying rich foods on the reg, why can’t I?
-So I decided to give my diet a complete 180, eat like a French woman for a week, and see how it would affect me.
-(Hey, it’s a tough job, but all in the name of journalism.)
+Deep down, I still want to believe there's a way to have it all—I mean, if a Parisian can maintain a glowing complexion and a clean bill of health while still enjoying rich foods on the reg, why can't I?
+So I decided to give my diet a complete 180, eat like a French person for a week, and see how it would affect me.
+(Hey, it's a tough job, but all in the name of journalism.)

+To more insight on how to integrate Chalmé's tips, I called Ancolie restaurant owner Chloe Vichot, a New York transplant by way of France.
+I wanted to know what French eating actually looked like on a day-to-day basis.
 For Vichot, the first meal of the day is heavy in carbs, sugar, and caffeine.
 (Gasp!)
-“I typically have coffee and a chocolate croissant for breakfast, or maybe some toast and jam,” she says.
+"I typically have coffee and a chocolate croissant for breakfast, or maybe some toast and jam," she says.

 Vichot has a piece of chocolate cake.
 Every.
 Single.
 Day.
 "And no, I don't feel bad about it," she emphasizes.